sinesy/GitBookLegacy/EE9-2-2-How-to-define-a-Custom-Java-Business-component.md

 They must implement a specific interface provided by Platform:  **it.sinesy.wag. scheduler. java.ScheduledProcess** .
 That class forces the programmer to implement the following method:

- **public ScheduledProcessMessage startSchedProcess(UserInfo userInfo, Con48SchedProcess processVO,Object[] params) throws Throwable { … }**
+**public ScheduledProcessMessage startSchedProcess\(UserInfo userInfo, Con48SchedProcess processVO,Object\[\] params\) throws Throwable { … }**

-The returning objectwould contain the outcome of the process execution and an optional message (e.g. the error message).
+The returning object would contain the outcome of the process execution and an optional message \(e.g. the error message\).
 Usually a "0" outcome value means a process completed correctly.

 The method arguments have the following meaning:
- **UserInfo**  &#8211; it contains the settings (e.g. the language code to use) linked to the user specified when defining the sheduled process; it is optional.
+ **UserInfo**  – it contains the settings \(e.g. the language code to use\) linked to the user specified when defining the sheduled process; it is optional.
 It can be helpful in case a process needs a specific language to work with.
- **Con48SchedProcess**  &#8211; the process settings (e.g. the process name, etc.)
+ **Con48SchedProcess**  – the process settings \(e.g. the process name, etc.\)
- **Object[]  ** &#8211; optional parameters, defined when creating the process.
+ **Object\[\]  ** – optional parameters, defined when creating the process.

 ---